xinleihe/xinleihe.github.io/_pages/about.md

 Biography
 ======
+I will be joining [Wuhan University](https://www.whu.edu.cn/) as a professor in 2026.
 I am an assistant professor jointly in the DSA and IoT Thrust of the Information Hub at [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).
 I am interested in Trustworthy Machine Learning, with a spesific focus on the security, privacy, and safety aspects.
 Previously, I obtained my Ph.D at [CISPA Helmholtz Center for Information Security](https://cispa.saarland/), Saarland University advised by Dr. [Yang Zhang](https://yangzhangalmo.github.io/) in 2023.